Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Classification of Collision Outcomes

 \subsection{k-Nearest Neighbors}

-$k$-Nearest Neighbors ($k$-NN) \citep{Cover1967} is a well-established ML algorithm that classifies data points based on the labels of their ``$k$'' closest neighbors.
-The number of neighbors considered, distance metric, and weighting scheme are all hyperparameters that can be tuned to optimize model performance.
-We perform a grid search over the number of neighbors (between $3$ and $25$), the distance metric (Euclidean or Manhattan), and weighting scheme (uniform for all points or weighted by inverse distance).
-Performance is evaluated using balanced accuracy, which averages over the accuracies from each class and reduces sensitivity to class imbalance.
+$k$-nearest neighbors ($k$-NN) \citep{Cover1967} is a well-established ML algorithm that classifies data points based on the labels of their ``$k$'' closest neighbors.
+The number of neighbors considered, the distance metric, and the weighting scheme are all hyperparameters that can be tuned to optimize model performance.
+We perform a grid search over the number of neighbors (from $3$ to $25$), the distance metric (Euclidean or Manhattan), and the weighting scheme (uniform for all points or weighted by inverse distance).
+Performance is evaluated using balanced accuracy \footnote{Defined as $\frac{1}{k} \sum_{i=1}^{k} \frac{\mathrm{TP}_i}{\mathrm{TP}_i + \mathrm{FN}_i}$ where $k$ is the number of classes, TP is the true positives, and FN the false negatives.}, which averages the classification accuracy across classes and reduces sensitivity to class imbalance.
 The set of hyperparameters that yields the highest performance consists of five neighbors, Euclidean distance, and a weighting scheme in which points are weighted inversely proportional to their distance.
-The model achieves a test balanced accuracy of \knnBalAcc \%, with both accuracy and balanced accuracy reported in Table~\ref{table:class_stats}, alongside the performance for the ML methods described below.
+The resulting model achieves a test balanced accuracy of \knnBalAcc \%.
+Both the accuracy and balanced accuracy are reported in Table~\ref{table:class_stats}, alongside the performance of the ML methods described below.